davidrhoden/davidrhoden-basic-netlify/timeline/buddy-and-the-water-bottle-nov-2-2020.md

 ---
-title: Buddy and I learn a hard lesson about discipline
+title: Buddy and I learned a hard lesson about discipline.
 date: 2020-11-02T11:00:00.000Z
 summary: In which I teach Buddy a lesson, but you know what?
 I learned a lesson of my own.
 excerpt: In which I teach Buddy a lesson, but you know what?
 I learned a lesson of my own.